agrim123/gatekeeper/README.md

 # gatekeeper

-Authentication and authorization oriented tool for allowing users to ssh a remote machine without giving them access to private keys.
+Authentication and authorization oriented tool allowing non-root users to ssh to a machine without giving them access to private keys.

 ## Setup